martijnende/jDAS/README.md

 ## Citing _jDAS_

-For use of _jDAS_ in scientific applications, please consider citing the following peer-reviewed publication:
+For use of _jDAS_ in scientific applications, please consider citing the following publication:

 ```
 @article{vandenEnde2021,